MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```
 ### -EnableSensitivityLabelforPDF

-Tenant admin can turn on support for PDFs with sensitivity labels for the following scenarios:
+Allows tenant admins to turn on support for PDFs with sensitivity labels for the following scenarios:

 1. Applying a sensitivity label in Office on the web
 2. Uploading a labeled document, and then extracting and displaying that sensitivity label